The Singapore Women's Association started Laughter Yoga as an online

 practice has now spread to over 110 countries with 20,000 laughter

-clubs worldwide.
 The science behind Laughter Yoga is clear: your body

 cannot differentiate between fake or real laughter, delivering the